-To the Board of Directors Arizona Electric Power Cooperative, Inc.
+The Board of Directors Arizona Electric Power Cooperative, Inc.

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Arizona Electric Power Cooperative, Inc. (the Cooperative) as of and for the year ended December 31, 2020, and the related notes to the financial statements, which collectively comprise Arizona Electric Power Cooperative's financial statements, and have issued our report thereon dated March 31, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, of Arizona Electric Power Cooperative, Inc. (the "Cooperative") as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise Arizona Electric Power Cooperative, Inc. basic financial statements, and have issued our report thereon dated March 29, 2024.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting